 There are very few symptoms which indicate just one single condition; almost all symptoms have many potential

 causes.
 It is not possible or credible for a computer to give you the exact diagnosis or even narrow it down

 to two or three.
-Isabel’s job is to show you the most likely causes of your symptoms so you can read up
+Isabel’s job is to match your symptoms to possible conditions so you can read up on

-on them and discuss with your doctor.
-A computer tool does an excellent job at giving you a shortlist but
+them and discuss with your doctor.
+A computer tool does an excellent job at giving you a shortlist but cannot

 11. Is the first condition in the list the most likely one?

 No, the order of the conditions is by relevance or word match and does NOT indicate the degree of clinical

 likelihood for you.
 You should review all the conditions rather than focussing too much on just the first